mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 ## Run optimized implementation of the MLPerf inference benchmark

 Now you are ready to run an optimized implementation of the MLPerf inference benchmark for the hardware that you want to showcase at SCC'23.
-The highest throughput for the same type of architecture will get the highest number of points.
+You will get extra points propotional to the MLPerf BERT inference throughput obtained on your system.
+You will also get the major bonus points for any improvements to the MLPerf inference implementation including support for new hardware such as AMD GPUs.